Skip to main content

 • Poster presentations.

-You'll go through an End Point Assessment (EPA) following the successful completion of all course modules.
+You'll go through an End-Point Assessment (EPA) following the successful completion of all course modules.

 This assessment method has three components:

-• Knowledge test – multiple choice knowledge test
+• Multiple-choice knowledge test

-• Work-based project report – report on a work-based project
+• Report on a work-based project

 Entry requirements